 The most exciting part of the day tour was still ahead of us and after another forgettable lunch we finally moved on to the bathing of the elephants.
 To do so we first learned a bit of Laotian language to give the necessary instructions.

 Not that they would do us any good because the elephants were only listening to their trainers.
-We tourists were only tolerated by them.
+They only tolerated us tourists.
 Still it was good fun trying to stand up on the back of an elephant if not really successful for all of us.
+But elephant riding is really not such an easy feat.

 As you can see I preferred hanging on for dear life after I had achieved my goal of standing!
 Have you ever tried riding a bull?
 How riding an elephant is really done can you see here!